-Before choosing to eat healthy, one must have access to healthy foods, and today, families on at least 60 reservations across the U.S. struggle with uncertain access to sufficient and proper nutrition, in short “food insecurity.”
+Before choosing to eat healthy, one must have access to healthy foods, and today, families on many reservations across the U.S. struggle with uncertain access to sufficient and proper nutrition, in short “food insecurity.”

 Lack of local access to or affordability of healthy food is an unfortunate reality for one in four Native American families.
 In fact, these families are 400 percent more likely to report not having enough to eat, compared with other U.S. households.
 And although the U.S. government provides commodities to help feed low-income Native families, as they do for other low-income Americans, these foods are often sorely lacking in nutritional value.

 Unsurprisingly, this lack of healthy nutrition has led to a wide array of health issues among all age groups.
 In fact, Native Americans have the highest prevalence of diabetes in the country, and are nearly twice as likely to die from diabetes as other Americans.